GitauHarrison/notes/02_django/03_templates.md

 ### Add A Sidebar

-With the navigation bar in place, and the links to the home and about pages working, let us keep updating the structure of our application pages.
+With the navigation bar in place, and the links to the _home_ and the _about_ pages working, let us keep updating the structure of our application pages.
 We will begin by getting rid of the original `div` that contained the page's content.

 ```html
 <!-- blog/templates/base.html -->